 Louisiana Changemakers Awarded LSU Reilly Center Grants to Implement Community Projects

-BATON ROUGE—The Reilly Center for Media & Public Affairs at LSU’s Manship School of Mass Communication has selected its second cohort of grantees for “The Community Collaborative: By the Community, For the Community.”
-Grantees were selected after receiving community building training.
+BATON ROUGE—The Reilly Center for Media & Public Affairs at LSU’s Manship School of Mass Communication has selected its third cohort of grantees for the community building program, “The Community Collaborative: By the Community, For the Community.”

-The Center worked with selected participants to identify collective solutions to community challenges.
-The program featured a four-part training session led by 2021-22 Reilly Center Public Policy Fellow Katie Knobloch, an associate professor of communication studies at Colorado State University, and a Louisiana native.
+The program featured a four-part training session led by 2022-2023 Reilly Center Public Policy Fellow Katie Knobloch, an associate professor of communication studies at Colorado State University, and a Louisiana native.

 Grantees are listed below:

-To view the complete cohort, visit the Reilly Center's website.
+To view the complete cohort please visit the Reilly Center's website.